jishminor/ee445l-linux/README.md

 ## Working on a New Project

-The general workflow for beginning work on a new project is a follows:
+The general workflow for beginning a new project is a follows:
 1. Create directory in git root directory corresponding to the lab you are working on (ie lab1, lab2, etc).
 To use the given gitignore, make sure it is all lower case.
     ```
     $ mkdir lab1